Frequently Asked Questions

 Q: Who can be an imager?

 A: A special background or previous training is not requisite for imager trainees.
-This skill level for this task is defined in a Position Description classified at GS4-5, and is well within the capacity of an existing clerk.
-Previous medical or nursing training is not required.
-More important than the background of the imager is the immediate availability of the imager, since this is almost always a fractional FTE duty.
+This skill level for this task is defined in a Position Description classified at GS6-7, and is well within the capacity of an existing clerk.
+Previous medical or nursing training is not required, but may be helpful.
+More important than the background of the imager is the immediate availability of the imager, since this is frequently a fractional FTE duty.
 The imager should be selected based upon interest and consistent availability to the imaging station.

 Q: What is involved in the training for the imager?